AtB-AS/mittatb-app/README.md

        ```
    1. Pod install: `cd ios/` and `pod install`
 1. From root folder run: `yarn setup dev <organization>` where organization is either `atb` or `nfk`, to set root .env for local development and generate all icons and launch screens for iOS and Android
 1. Run `yarn get_ios_certs` to install certificates.
-NOTE: In order to be able to set up this step you must have `MATCH_PASSWORD` and have access to the certificates's repo for the organization you are working on.
+NOTE: In order to be able to set up this step you must have access to the certificates's repo for the organization you are working on.

 For external contributors, we need to fix [#35](https://github.com/AtB-AS/mittatb-app/issues/35) before they are able to run the app.